nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/NICE_DCV_Setup.md

             # We have picked 10022 because it's easy to remember, the SSH port being 22.
             ssh -L 10022:login.mahuika.nesi.org.nz:22 -o ExitOnForwardFailure=yes -N lander

-        If you don\'t already have another open connection to or through the NeSI lander node to the Mahuika login node, you will at this point be prompted for your password and your second factor.
+        If you don't already have another open connection to or through the NeSI lander node to the Mahuika login node, you will at this point be prompted for your password and your second factor.
         Enter them in the usual manner.

-    2. In a new terminal, open an SSH tunnel through this existing tunnel to Mahuika\'s NICE DCV node.
+    2. In a new terminal, open an SSH tunnel through this existing tunnel to Mahuika's NICE DCV node.

             # The tunnel port numbers (22222 in this example) can be anything you like > 1024,
             # so long as neither of them is in use by another service.